joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 2. **Analysis Agent**
    - **Role:**
-        - Receive a natural-language query along with a list of relevant CSV filenames and their schemas.
+        - Receive a natural-language query along with a list of relevant datasets and their schemas.
-        - Apply any necessary data transformations—merging only when requested, grouping, aggregations, and special-case logic
+        - Apply any necessary data transformations, merging only when requested, grouping, aggregations, and special-case logic.
         - Generate clean, executable Python code with no comments or narrative, ensuring syntax correctness and using only the approved libraries and column names.

 3. **Visualization Agent**
    - **Role:**
         - Receives a natural-language chart request, the list of relevant CSV filenames, and their column schemas.
-        - Apply any necessary data transformations—merging only when requested, grouping, aggregations, and special-case logic
+        - Apply any necessary data transformations, merging only when requested, grouping, aggregations, and special-case logic
         - Chart Generation: Emits clean, comment-free Python code that builds exactly the requested chart type (bar, line, pie, etc.) with titles & labels.

 ### Section 3: Implementation Plan
 ## 3.1: Choice of the LLM
-- We Evaluated Mistral, QWEN, and LLaMA, ultimately selecting llama3.2.
+- We Evaluated 3 different LLMs: Mistral, QWEN, and LLaMA, ultimately selecting llama3.2.
-- To conclude that llama 3.2 was the best perfomer we tested the three different models on a list of 10 basic queries, to understand which models was performing better.
+- We found that llama 3.2 was the best performer, by testing the three different models on a list of 10 basic queries, to understand which models was performing better.

 ## 3.2 Tool Orchestration
 - Leveraged LangChain tools to integrate and manage our orchestrator, analysis, and visualization agents.